droodman/reghdfejl/README.md

 * The Julia packages FixedEffectModels.jl, CUDA.jl, DataFrames.jl, and Vcov.jl.

 ## Installation
 When more mature, this package will be posted on SSC.
-For now, install it with
+For now, install it from Stata with
 ```
 net install reghdfejl, from(https://raw.github.com/droodman/reghdfejl/v[X.Y.Z])
 ```